bytixo/octanegameshader/README.md

 # octanegameshader
-Octane shaders used to texture assets from various games
+Materials shaders for Octane render engine used to texture assets from various games

 Don't hesitate to suggest games !